 No, a prenup can provide for some guaranteed amount of alimony, or none at all.
 It is your choice.
 You and your fiancé can agree on (1) some fixed or varying amount of alimony, (2) some alimony if needed, (3) alimony for a period of time or until something happens, (4) amending the prenup to provide some alimony if one spouse quits work to take care of the kids, etc., or (5) no alimony at all.

 How much does Prenup Pros Charge in Legal Fees?

 Our Flat-Fee Prenuptial Agreement Package has been discounted to $1,395.
 Our leading competitor's price is $2,500.
 Certain promotional discounts may be offered from time to time.
-In rare instances, we do have to quote a higher price to clients desiring or requiring unusual or complex terms.

 Prenup Pros can only represent one party to the marriage who becomes the law firm’s “client”, because it would be a conflict of interest to represent both parties.
-However, whichever person decides to become our client (by entering into our Terms of Service Agreement) is free to waive the confidentiality privilege and have their fiancé join our initial discussion, or the telephone call to review the terms of your prenup.
+However, whichever person decides to become our client (by entering into our Terms of Service Agreement) is free to waive the confidentiality privilege and have their fiancé join the telephone call to review the terms of your prenup.

-Does my Fiancé need an Attorney too?
+Does my Partner/Fiancé need an Attorney too?

 Most attorneys and advisors would recommend that each side retain independent legal counsel.
 We make no recommendation either way, except that you should comply with your state's laws.

 Many of our clients are trying to keep their legal costs down and frequently the couple waits until after our phone call to review the actual prenup and answer questions to decide whether the other party should retain their own counsel.
 It is important that each party to a prenup have a full understanding of the document, its terms and the legal consequences of those terms.